What is the Difference Between Rules and Regulations?

 What Are the AML Rules and Regulations?

-the threat of money laundering, terrorist financing, and other illicit financial activities has become a significant concern for governments, regulatory bodies, and financial institutions worldwide.
+The threat of money laundering, terrorist financing, and other illicit financial activities has become a significant concern for governments, regulatory bodies, and financial institutions worldwide.
 To address these risks, AML rules and regulations have been established to create a robust framework for preventing and detecting financial crimes.

 AML rules and regulations are a comprehensive set of laws, regulations, and guidelines that govern the conduct of individuals, businesses, and financial institutions to ensure the financial system's integrity.
 These rules aim to identify and prevent the illegal conversion of illicitly obtained funds into legitimate assets, thereby disrupting criminal networks and preserving the transparency and stability of financial markets.